 What Are Some Common Criticisms of BIPs?

 One of the most common criticisms of BIPs is that they can be challenging to understand.
 This can make it difficult for people to determine whether or not they support a given proposal.
-Additionally, some people argue that BIPs can be used to push through proposals without sufficient review.
+Additionally, some argue that BIPs can only be used to push through proposals with good reviews.